vfaronov/httpolice/doc/har.rst

   $ httpolice -i har myfile.har

-However, please note that HAR support in major Web browsers is **erratic**.
+However, please note that HAR support in exporters is **erratic**.
-HTTPolice tries to do a reasonable job on files exported from Chrome, Firefox, and Edge, but some information is simply lost.
+HTTPolice tries to do a reasonable job on files exported from major Web browsers and some other HTTP tools, but some information is simply lost.

 If HTTPolice fails on your HAR files,